ModelCloud/PyPcre/README.md

 ## Pattern cache
 - `pcre.compile()` caches hashable `(pattern, flags)` pairs, keeping up to 128 entries per thread by default.
-- Call `pcre.cache_strategy("global")` once at boot if you need a shared, process-wide cache instead of isolated thread stores.
+- Set `PYPCRE_CACHE_PATTERN_GLOBAL=1` before importing `pcre` if you need a shared, process-wide cache instead of isolated thread stores.
 - Use `pcre.clear_cache()` when you need to free the active cache proactively.
 - Non-hashable pattern objects skip the cache and are compiled each time.